readium/swift-toolkit/Documentation/Guides/Navigator/Navigator.md

 ## Navigating the contents of the publication

-The `Navigator` offers various `go` APIs for navigating the publication.
+The `Navigator` interface offers various `go` APIs for navigating the publication.
 For instance:

 * to the previous or next pages: `navigator.goForward()` or `navigator.goBackward()`
 * to a link from the `publication.tableOfContents` or `publication.readingOrder`: `navigator.go(to: link)`